-As per site assessment bid received from XYZ Engineering (8/2021)
+Consulting services, as per site assessment bid received from XYZ Engineering (8/2023)

 4. Conservation Priorities (Character Limit 4,000) Project Categories 1, 2, 3, 4 and 5 http://www2.des.state.nh.us/onestopdatamapper/onestopmapper.aspx

 Describe how the project will result in the protection, creation, restoration, enhancement, and/or management of one or more conservation resource.
 Only address those conservation resources that specifically apply to the project.